paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 This worker performs continuum imaging and standard (i.e., direction-independent) self-calibration.
 Automated convergence of the calibration procedure is optionally available.
-This worker can also transfer the resulting sky model and apply the calibration to another .MS (e.g., if calibration and model are obtained from a coarse-channels .MS file they can then be transfered to a fine-channels .MS file).
+This worker can also transfer sky model and calibration to another .MS (e.g., from a coarse- to a fine-channel .MS file).

 :ref:`image_HI`
 ^^^^^^^^^^^^^^^